WeileiZeng/CSS-Code-Database/README.md

 - `codes/i<>/n<>/k<>/n<>k<>d<>-x<>z<>dx<>dz<>-<>Gz.mm`

 ## How to use
-We provide python sample code.
+The data comply with Matrix Market and JSON format and can be extracted by any IO tools.
+Here we provide sample code in Python.
 Check out the notebook [dataIO.ipynb]()

 ## [[n,k,d]] table
 version 1.3, (run3 as of Sept 20, 2023)